-We loved the very first pair of Girardi tights we saw, their Chic Tulle style is a delight.
-It was mixed feelings when this pair arrived for review, elation at a second Girardi style to review tinged with disappointment that is was a 70 denier style in the middle of the English Spring... but of course we could rely on the English weather to give us an opportunity to tabley them; cold wet and grey.
+We loved the very first pair of Girardi tights we saw; their Chic Tulle style is a delight.
+It was mixed feelings when this pair arrived for review.
+Elation at a second Girardi style to review.
+But, we were tinged with disappointment that is was a 70 denier style in the English Spring.
+But of course, we could rely on the English weather to give us an opportunity to try them; cold wet and grey.

-At a shade under £23 you would expect tights with quality detailing, and quality detailing is what you get.
+At a shade under £23, you would expect tights with quality detailing, and quality detailing is what you get.
 The legs are lightly shaped at the heel and finished with an un-reinforced toe with a flat soft seam.
-In the panty you have flat seams and no reinforcement other than a very narrow tableansition to the waistband.
-Our test pair came in size 4 and rather than the expected cotton lined gusset we found a comfort gusset (V shaped rear panel).
+In the panty, you have flat seams and no reinforcement other than a very narrow transition to the waistband.
+Our test pair came in size 4 and rather than the expected cotton lined gusset we found a comfort gusset (V-shaped rear panel).

-There are 5 sizes to choose from according to the size chart each offering a little extablea height and weight over the size below until you get to size 5 which caters for the same maximum height as size 4.
+There are five sizes to choose from according to the size chart each offering a little extra height and weight over the size below until you get to size five which caters for the same maximum height as size 4.
 We must assume that sizes 4 and 5 are similar with size 5 having a bigger gusset.
-According to the size chart the maximum height and weight for size 4 is 5’10” and 180lb.
-A quick look at the metableic limits and we see 185cm and 85 kg, and the sharp eyed will have spotted that that equates to a maximum height of 6’1”.
+According to the size chart, the maximum height and weight for size 4 are 5’10” and 180lb.
+A quick look at the metric limits and we see 185cm, and 85 kg and the sharp-eyed will have spotted that that equates to a maximum height of 6’1”.

-The sizing is in fact quite generous with enough length to fit a leggy 6’1” and plenty of width in the panty.
-The sizing of size 4 is generous enough to cover the suggested range for size 5 too.
-Assuming the generosity of sizing goes down through the sizes we would look to go to size 3 to get a proper cotton gusset if we were even close to the size boundary.
+The sizing is quite generous with enough length to fit a leggy 6’1” and plenty of width in the panty.
+The sizing of size 4 is generous enough to cover the suggested range for size five too.
+Assuming the generosity of sizing goes down through the sizes, we would look to go to size 3 to get a proper cotton gusset if we were even close to the size boundary.

-Sheer to waist opaque tights look way better than those with a reinforced panty and these do look superb.
-Great opacity without looking heavy, dense perfectly even colour throughout and a delicate satin sheen to the finish to make them as suitable for the evening as the office.
+Sheer to waist opaque tights look way better than those with a reinforced panty, and these do look superb.
+Great opacity without looking bulky.
+Perfectly even colour throughout and a delicate satin sheen to the finish to make them as suitable for the evening as the office.

-Not cheap tights but this is premium hosiery and the mid-market brands are not far behind these days.
+Not cheap tights but this are premium hosiery, and the mid-market brands are not far behind these days.
 You are getting what you pay for, comfort and class plus a bit of insulation.